The Blog Social

 2. Relationship-Driven Platforms

-These prioritize engagement, conversations, and real-time interaction.
+These prioritise engagement, conversations, and real-time interaction.

 Examples: Instagram, Facebook, Threads.